• SHP students enjoy the outdoor areas at Sacred Heart Schools Atherton

 • Course Information

+Each semester-long summer course requires 60 hours of coursework including required online work and work in the classroom.
+Geometry Jump and Physics are year-long courses (these courses require 120 hours of coursework).
 While in-class meetings vary by class, please note: all for-credit and enrichment summer courses fit within a 6-week timeframe.
 Students are expected to keep up with work for the duration of the entire course, in person and online (if an online modality is included).
 Students should check with the course instructor directly for questions about the summer schedule.

 Credit-bearing courses will begin following the end of Spring semester.
 Enrollment per course is maxed at 18 students, unless otherwise noted.
 Students may choose to take these courses during the summer for a variety of reasons and should work in tandem with their School Counselors when registering for these courses.